-In this glossary entry, we will delve into the depths of DNF, exploring its definition, properties, applications, and more.
-We'll also look at how it is used in cybersecurity, and why it is important in this field.
-So, whether you're a seasoned cybersecurity professional or a beginner in the field, this comprehensive glossary entry will provide you with a deep understanding of DNF.
+In this glossary entry, we will delve into the depths of Disjunctive Normal Form, exploring its definition, properties, applications, and more.
+We’ll also look at how it's used in cybersecurity, and why it's important in this field.
+So, whether you’re a seasoned cybersecurity professional or a beginner in the field, this glossary entry seeks to provide you with a deep understanding of DNF.

-The Disjunctive Normal Form (DNF) is a way of representing logical formulas using disjunctions (OR operations) and conjunctions (AND operations).
-A formula is in DNF if it is a disjunction of one or more conjunctions of literals.
-A literal is a variable or its negation.
+The Disjunctive Normal Form is a way of representing logical formulas using disjunctions (OR operations) and conjunctions (AND operations).
+A formula is in DNF if it is a disjunction of one or more conjunctions of literals, where each literal is a propositional variable or its negation.
 In other words, a DNF formula is an OR of ANDs.

 For example, consider the formula (A AND B) OR (C AND D).
 This formula is in DNF because it is a disjunction of two conjunctions of literals.
 Each conjunction (A AND B, C AND D) is a clause, and the entire formula is a disjunction of these clauses.